-Crownsville Hospital Memorial Park sits on the ancestral land of the Indigenous Susquehannock and Piscataway tribes whose land was stolen by European colonists.
+Crownsville Hospital Memorial Park is located on the ancestral lands of the Susquehannock and Piscataway peoples, who were displaced during European colonization.

 FIRST TWELVE PATIENTS

 The first twelve patients arrived on March 13th, 1911.
 They lived in a Willow Barn on the property.